 Masters plans also have more rest days each week (typically 2 days per week) and a 1:2 ratio of active recovery weeks to hard weeks (this is 1:3 in Standard plans).

-Choosing to train intelligently and specifically for your own needs is the first step to maximising your potential.
+Choosing to train intelligently and specifically for your own needs is the first step to maximizing your potential.
 Training consistently without missing workouts due to injury, fatigue or time limitations will give you a big advantage on the start line.

 Copyright MyProCoach™ Ltd © May 2018.
 All rights reserved